Milton Brewery sells beer in polypins and firkins. This guide will help you keep your beer fresher for longer.

 Beer with the yeast in suspension needs to settle (overnight will do).
 The yeast allows the beer to condition properly (as in a pub).
 Beer with yeast in it lasts longer than bright beer.

 It depends.
 Many factors affect the length of time the beer will be good for.
 Generally speaking though, cooler temperatures and stronger beers last longer.
 Beer in polypins lasts better than beer in firkins.
-At the time of writing — early April — live beer kept outside, in a shady place will last two weeks in a polypin.
+At the time of writing -early October- live beer kept outside, in a shady place will last ten days in a polypin.

 Yes.
 Easily.
-Once the beer is settled if you decant the beer into clean 2 or 3 litre plastic bottles, seal them, and place these in the fridge, they will last for up to a month.
+Once the beer is settled if you decant the beer into clean 2 or 3 litre plastic bottles, seal them, and place these in the fridge, they will last for up to a month (for our strongest beers).
 Typically, a consumer could store 3×3l in bottles, leaving 11 litres or 17 pints to drink from the polypin.

 The bag in the polypin gradually collapses as the beer is drawn off, so air doesn’t get drawn in.
 The rigid walls of the firkin cannot do this, so oxygen is admitted and this will eventually cause the beer to go ‘off’